-Do you need to keep your first aid and / or CPR certification current for your workplace?
-Are you required to renew certification every year or within every 3 years?
+Do you need to keep your first aid and/or CPR certification current for your workplace?
+Are you required to renew your certification every year or within every 3 years?
 Register with Halifax First Aid to receive the latest American Heart Association and ILCOR standards in first aid and CPR.
-This provider offers the lowest prices for all available re-certification courses and provides the latest training with top of the line equipment and experienced instructors.
-Training centres are centrally located and registration is available in-person, via email, telephone or conveniently on-line at any time.
-Click here to visit the Halifax First Aid website to register on-line or use the contact information provided below.
+This provider offers the lowest prices for all available re-certification courses and provides the latest training with top-of-the-line equipment and experienced instructors.
+Training centers are centrally located and registration is available in-person, via email, telephone, or conveniently online at any time.
+Click here to visit the Halifax First Aid website to register online or use the contact information provided below.

 Enrollment details and course fees

 To register for a course via email, online registration, telephone, or in-person use the following contact information: